-My research interest is human pose estimation from images and videos.
-My main contribution to the field is the exploration of realistic 2D and 3D models of human body shape for estimating people pose and articulated motion in unconstrained images, videos, and from 3D data.
+My research interest is animal and human pose estimation from images and videos.
+My main contribution to the field is the exploration of realistic 2D and 3D models of human body shape and 3D models of animals for estimating pose and articulated motion in unconstrained images, videos, and from 3D data.

-In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), IEEE Computer Society, IEEE International Conference on Computer Vision and Pattern Recognition (CVPR) 2018, 2018 (inproceedings)
+In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pages: 3955-3963, IEEE Computer Society, IEEE International Conference on Computer Vision and Pattern Recognition (CVPR) 2018, 2018 (inproceedings)

 Animals are widespread in nature and the analysis of their shape and motion is important in many fields and industries.
 Modeling 3D animal shape, however, is difficult because the 3D scanning methods used to capture human shape are not applicable to wild animals or natural settings.
 Consequently, we propose a method to capture the detailed 3D shape of animals from images alone.
 The articulated and deformable nature of animals makes this problem extremely challenging, particularly in unconstrained environments with moving and uncalibrated cameras.
 To make this possible, we use a strong prior model of articulated animal shape that we fit to the image data.
 We then deform the animal shape in a canonical reference pose such that it matches image evidence when articulated and projected into multiple images.
 Our method extracts significantly more 3D shape detail than previous methods and is able to model new species, including the shape of an extinct animal, using only a few video frames.
 Additionally, the projected 3D shapes are accurate enough to facilitate the extraction of a realistic texture map from multiple frames.

-In Proceedings IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2017, pages: 5524-5532, IEEE, Piscataway, NJ, USA, IEEE Conference on Computer Vision and Pattern Recognition (CVPR), July 2017 (inproceedings)
+In Proceedings IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2017, pages: 5524-5532, IEEE, IEEE Conference on Computer Vision and Pattern Recognition (CVPR), July 2017 (inproceedings)

 There has been significant work on learning realistic, articulated, 3D models of the human body.
 In contrast, there are few such models of animals, despite many applications.
 The main challenge is that animals are much less cooperative than humans.
 The best human body models are learned from thousands of 3D scans of people in specific poses, which is infeasible with live animals.
 Consequently,